 Here are some examples of making life easier (assuming these areas are what you're NOT concentrating on):

 - If you don't enjoy taking minutes each morning to decide what to year, create a personal uniform, by wearing the same type of clothing every day.
 Or, wear the same five outfits each week.

 - Although we all have to eat, here are a few ideas for how to spend less time in the kitchen.
 Create a master shopping list.
-Meal plan the same meals every week.
+Meal plan the same meals every week, or if you want more variety, $5 Meal Plan can help.
 Amanda Argue spent anywhere from eight to 10 hours cooking on Sundays each week to make it easier to pack her lunch and eat at home.
 This prep time doesn't always have to take so many hours, but it could include cutting up vegetables, prepping lettuce, making green smoothie packets, making freezer meals, cooking once/eat twice by doubling the recipe and freezing the second, or making those salads-in-a-jar that I keep seeing on Pinterest and haven't made yet.

 - Note when you are short on time.
 Then, when you have extra time, prepare for those times when you have less margin in your life.
 For instance, maybe your very-busy times are certain times of the year (or certain times of the week or month).
 Our CPA and his wife work together in his office.
 Obviously, tax time is a very busy time for them.
 She compensates by putting meals in the freezer at the end of the year, so they have quick, healthy meals when they're working much longer hours when January comes around and they're in the thick of tax season.